 Students can receive $500 for travel between Boston and DC.

-Students can also receive up to $1000 to defray costs you may incur for moving or relocation arrangements such as a moving van, storage, the difference in subletting your apartment, etc. Students will need to pay for their own spring housing costs in DC as they would in Cambridge.
+Students can also receive up to $1000 to defray costs you may incur for moving or relocation arrangements such as a moving van, storage, the difference in subletting your apartment, etc. Students will need to pay for their own spring housing and utilities costs in DC as they would in Cambridge.
 Thus, it is strongly recommended that you sublet your local apartment and use the budget you would have used for rent in Cambridge towards paying rent in Washington, DC.

 Applicants should consider whether the clinic will preclude or restrict their participation in certain campus activities, and if so be prepared to make appropriate arrangements.
 Additionally, applicants will need to evaluate their progress in completing JD degree requirements prior to enrolling in the Clinic.
 Students should review their degree audit and/or meet with the Registrar’s Office to ensure that they will meet the necessary residency requirements and graduation requirements before committing to participate in the Semester in Washington Clinic.

 Please note that this clinic is not open to LL.M. students.

 Enrollment is by application only, and limited to 2L and 3L students.
 Students must be enrolled full-time at Harvard Law School in 2023-24 to apply.
 For questions on eligibility (joint-degree students, study abroad participants, etc.), please contact the Office of Clinical and Pro Bono Programs.

 To apply, students should submit the following information via an online form:

 - Statement of Interest (3 questions outlined in the application)

 - Writing sample of no more than 10 pages